ReserveJudgement/VICReg-Reproduction/README.md

 # Results - image retrieval

-Test set is encoded with the trained VICReg model, a random image is selected from each class, and then 5 nearest neighbors are retrieved (in l2 distance).
+Data is encoded with the trained VICReg model, a random image is selected from each class, and then 5 nearest neighbors are retrieved (in l2 distance).

 ![image](https://github.com/ReserveJudgement/VICReg-Reproduction/assets/150562945/2fb2535f-86ed-4eb1-bdfb-c18cf918ffe3)